Jacksonville, FLTop Climate Change Risks: Heat, Precipitation, Flood

 Fire risk depends on proximity to vegation: densely developed urban areas have a much lower risk of burning than areas adjacent to wildland.
 Climate change increases risks from wildfire by creating hotter, drier conditions for fires to spread.
 ClimateCheck ratings of fire risk are based on projected weather conditions and U.S. Forest Service models simulating fire behavior.

-The recent average water stress in Jacksonville is low and projected to remain about the same through 2050.
+The average water stress in Jacksonville is projected to be about the same around 2050 as around 2015.

 Climate change is increasing the risk of drought.
 Water stress (the ratio of water demand to supply) depends on how water utilities source water and their plans to adapt to climate change.
 Property owners can also take steps to reduce their risks from drought.

-The risks presented on this page reflect averages for Jacksonville, FL and can vary for individual properties.
-Check your address and request a report describing risks to your property and in your area.
+The risks presented on this page reflect modeled averages for Jacksonville, FL under one projected emissions scenario and can vary for individual properties.
+To find out more, check a specific address and request a report describing risks to your property and in your area.

 Check our free report for tips on protecting your home from hazards.